moldenha/S3Vision/README.md

 - Most ESP32 camera libraries prioritize ease of use.

-- S3Vision on the other hand is a pain in the ass to use, **prioritizing performance and reliability under load.**
+- S3Vision on the other hand **prioritizes performance and reliability under load.**

 ## Understanding S3Vision
  - Under the `main/setup.h` file, is the initial setup (which goes through setting up buffers and taks)